prashanthtr/itagapaper/README.md

 Every paper, the user queries and tags, is written back to the database.

-The selected files are separately stored in file (selected_papers.txt) for later viewing.
+The selected files are separately stored in file (selected_papers folders) for later viewing.

 # Steps